 The Burgundy Paris serves one of the most affordable afternoon teas in the city.
 They recently overhauled their afternoon tea offer so I decided to do an update of this article:

-Article updated on April 2019 – Pour la version française cliquez-ici
+Article updated on July 2023 (prices and service hours) – Pour la version française cliquez-ici

 The Setting ★★★★☆